buc4lf/Processed-Doc-CalEvent-Extractor/README.md

-# Markdown Event Extractor
+# Processed Document Calendar Event Extractor

-Automatically extract calendar events from unstructured Markdown files using a local LLM (via Ollama), and push them to Google Calendar.
+Process to extract calendar events from unstructured {loose) marked down files using a local LLM (via Ollama), and push them to Google Calendar.

 ## Setup